-3. Al Meeting
+3. AI Meeting

-- 3.1 Notification and Exchange of Information - 3.1.1 The AIO shall request the Host CQA Team to send the student a notification of this meeting which shall be copied to the module lead and the Personal Academic Tutor for their information.
-The notification will normally be sent within five (5) working days of the allegation being raised. - 3.1.2 A student shall normally respond within ten (10) working days of the date of the notification providing any information and/or evidence upon which the student intends to rely on at this meeting.
+- 3.1 Notification and Exchange of Information - 3.1.1 The AIO shall request the Host CQA Team to send the student a notification of this meeting and existing evidence which shall be copied to the module lead and the Personal Academic Tutor for their information.
+The notification will normally be sent within five (5) working days of the allegation being raised. - 3.1.2 A student shall normally respond within ten (10) working days of the date of the notification providing any information and/or evidence upon which the student intends to rely on at this meeting. - 3.1.3 Students should confirm their attendance with the CQA team in advance of the meeting.